lasigeBioTM/scirec2021/index.md

 - Workshop: August 1st, 2021

 ## Submissions

+Submit the prediction for the test set [here](https://lasigebiotm.github.io/scirec2021/competition)

 The participants are invited to submit a paper describing their solutions for the challenge.
 All submissions must be written in English following Springer [LNCS](http://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)